codeforpdx/dwellinglybackend/pull_request_template.md

 - [ ] Code has been tested and does not produce errors
 - [ ] Code is readable and formatted
 - [ ] There isn't any unnecessary commented-out code
-- [ ] There aren't any unnecessary commits or files changed (shouldn't touch the /stashed folder unless the issue requests it)